AVATOL/AvatolCV/README.md

       - Segmentation:  highClutterSegmenter (segments specimens in high clutter environments)
       - Scoring:       partsScoring (scores presence/absence of small parts, such as teeth in a skull)

+# The java code landscape

 The java packages contained in AvatolCV are:

 - edu.oregonstate.eecs.iis.avatolcv.algorithm // classes that encapsulate algorithm related concerns
-- edu.oregonstate.eecs.iis.avatolcv.core
+- edu.oregonstate.eecs.iis.avatolcv.core   // a few core files
-- edu.oregonstate.eecs.iis.avatolcv.css
+- edu.oregonstate.eecs.iis.avatolcv.css // css stylesheets for the JavaFX UI
-- edu.oregonstate.eecs.iis.avatolcv.datasource
-- edu.oregonstate.eecs.iis.avatolcv.javafxui
-- edu.oregonstate.eecs.iis.avatolcv.normalized
+- edu.oregonstate.eecs.iis.avatolcv.datasource // encapsulates sources of image data (Morphobank, BisQue) and interactions therewith
+- edu.oregonstate.eecs.iis.avatolcv.javafxui // includes AvatolCVJavaFX.java which has main().
+These files could be moved to the ui.javafx package
+- edu.oregonstate.eecs.iis.avatolcv.normalized // all the classes dealing with AvatolCV's normalized data format
-- edu.oregonstate.eecs.iis.avatolcv.results
+- edu.oregonstate.eecs.iis.avatolcv.results // classes supporting the ResultsViewer screen
-- edu.oregonstate.eecs.iis.avatolcv.scoring
+- edu.oregonstate.eecs.iis.avatolcv.scoring // classes supporting scoring prep mechanics and nuances
-- edu.oregonstate.eecs.iis.avatolcv.session
-- edu.oregonstate.eecs.iis.avatolcv.steps
-- edu.oregonstate.eecs.iis.avatolcv.tools
+- edu.oregonstate.eecs.iis.avatolcv.session // classes supporting the notion of a scoring session and issues that arise therein
+- edu.oregonstate.eecs.iis.avatolcv.steps // each class represents the data behind each screen in the wizerd
+- edu.oregonstate.eecs.iis.avatolcv.tools // some classes supporting editing of datasets that have been pulled in
-- edu.oregonstate.eecs.iis.avatolcv.tutorial
+- edu.oregonstate.eecs.iis.avatolcv.tutorial // now obsolete
-- edu.oregonstate.eecs.iis.avatolcv.ui.javafx
-- edu.oregonstate.eecs.iis.avatolcv.util
+- edu.oregonstate.eecs.iis.avatolcv.ui.javafx // JavaFX controllers for each screen in wizard, plus the corresponding .fxml files
+- edu.oregonstate.eecs.iis.avatolcv.util // various utilities - some standalone, some used in the codebase
-- edu.oregonstate.eecs.iis.avatolcv.ws
+- edu.oregonstate.eecs.iis.avatolcv.ws // Web Service clients for Morphobank and Bisque
-- edu.oregonstate.eecs.iis.avatolcv.ws.bisque
-- edu.oregonstate.eecs.iis.avatolcv.ws.morphobank
+- edu.oregonstate.eecs.iis.avatolcv.ws.bisque // classes for unmarshalling data that flows in the BisQue Web Service conversation
+- edu.oregonstate.eecs.iis.avatolcv.ws.morphobank // classes for unmarshalling data that flows in the Morphobank Web Service conversation